Google Analytics - Online Marketing Training. Getting the basics down regarding Google Analytics can be overwhelming even for seasoned veterans.

 By keeping in mind some best practices, you’ll be able to better utilize the capabilities of Google Analytics and cater to your particular needs.
 Take a look at some of the best practices we recommend below.
 Admin and Set-Up If you haven’t already, update to the asynchronous Google Analytics before the closing </head> tag.
 This new version allows for easy-to-implement event tracking and earlier load time.If you have multiple subdomains with multiple profiles, be sure to set-up a catch-all profile with no filters or exclusions.

-Your sales funnel starts way before you start selling by Drew McLellan January 30th, 2012 · 8 Comments · Customers/Clients, Sales We all think and talk about our sales funnel a lot.
+Bidding is about strategy.
+This article explains the factors that can help you decide over one bidding strategy or another.
+Your sales funnel starts way before you start selling.
+By Drew McLellan January 30th, 2012 · 8 Comments · Customers/Clients, Sales We all think and talk about our sales funnel a lot.

-Benchmarking Your Social Performance Editor’s Note: The following is a guest post from Tristan Handy from Argyle Social, a service SME uses and a company that sponsors our events.
-But I think you’ll agree, disclosures aside, it’s awesomeness.
-You’ve spent all year writing and sharing great content.
-And from time to time, you check to see how your posts perform.
+Benchmarking Your Social Performance.
+Editor’s Note: The following is a guest post from Tristan Handy from Argyle Social, a service SME uses and a company that sponsors our events.

+Website search analytics can provide advantageous insights into what people are looking for on your site and also what your site looks like in search engine results.
+In this guide, we’ll go over the fundamentals of search analytics, using Google Analytics as our tool.
+The new Google Analytics Beta – a detailed review > Smart Insights Digital Marketing.
 My recommendations on the 10 most useful features As you may have heard, the latest version of Google Analytics has just launched in Beta mode (you can sign up for the beta here) [Dave Chaffey has a separate post discussing whether it's worth switching or not in the Google updates 2011 summary] This post takes a look at why Google Analytics is changing, then breaks down some of the bigger changes, with screengrabs, comparisons, and a quick guide to the biggest of the new features.

 I wanted to follow on from what Joanna was talking about and add my thoughts to making your web analytics data more fun and not a chore.
 For reference this post assumes you have a basic understand of website analytics, I will be doing a post in the future teaching you about the basics of website analytics.
 With all the data we now collect from our websites, it is even more important to action and report on that fantastic data.
 Website analytics can teach us more than just numbers and plain statistics, with the right reporting it can help you to make better and more informed business decisions.
 5 Tips to Make Website Analytics More Fun.